Xbox-QuAIL/xbox-quail.github.io/research/weak_sup.md

 <div style="text-align: justify">

 Addressing the challenge, in our work we propose the use of unlabeled gameplay along with domain-specific augmentation techniques to generate datasets and self-supervised objectives.
-These can be used as pre-training or multi-task along with a very small amount of labeled data (order of 10s or 100s of visual bugs) enhancing the performance of the model.
+These can be used as pre-training or multi-task along with a very small amount of labeled data (order of 10s or 100s of labeled examples) enhancing the performance of the model.
 Our methodology uses weak-supervision to scale datasets for the crafted objectives and fa- cilitates both autonomous and interactive weak-supervision, incorporating unsupervised clustering and/or an interactive approach based on text and geometric prompts.